 The front cover and contents page placed together show the house style being maintained throughout, this represents how the magazine is attracting a social group of young females, whome would find this colour scheme, text style and layout to be appealing to them.

-the costume of the three main models shows the centre girl to have a small part of her stomach revealed from her crop top.
+The mid shot type is important for revealing the clothes the girls are wearing, this shows their image and gives my magazine cover identity as to what styles are included inside, once again this is why I wanted variation within the models.
+A close up would have even better for the sake of facial expression however I would have only used that shot for a solo artist, as I think it would be too challenging to get all three models to focus on the same facial expression, therefore if the shot wasn’t successful my front cover image could confuse my readers as to what the issue was actually about.
+The use of brighter lighting on the girls faces has connotations of brightness, positivity.
+With the dark and bold text and masthead on my front cover it could come across as a dingy magazine however this lighting technique almost reassures the readers that the magzine contents will not carry this throughout. the costume of the three main models shows the centre girl to have a small part of her stomach revealed from her crop top.
 The right hand model wears a black tight dress with netted sleeves which could have sexualised connotations, however this is crucial as in society today it is the girl groups that look good that are generally more successful, well known, promoted, and idolised such as little mix or the Saturdays.
 The girls have to be sexualised and be stylish, otherwise my magazine may give off the wrong message that it is not recent and frequency updated (links to magazine name, Chart) As for hair, similarly to the little mix image, all of my models have different hair colours, shapes and styles.
 Which in general would guarantee to me that I haven’t favoured one style or colour in particular, therefore this could draw in a wider target audience as they will not feel excluded from the magazines styles.

 No comments: